 Maui Waterfall and Rainforest Hikes take excitement-seeking visitors deep into the island’s far-flung jungles, where the greenery is thick, the sights are unparalleled, and the flora is straight-up wild.
 With the chance to climb over volcanic shelves and cannonball off waterfalls, you’re bound to awaken your inner child.
 Book your guide and learn more!

 It’s so important to have experienced guides.
-Some areas are dangerous to swim or even hike at, due to flash flooding and debris in the water.
+Some areas are dangerous to swim at, or even hike at, due to flash flooding and debris in the water.
 So listen to your guide and only go to locations they deem safe at the time.

 5. Kayak & Snorkel